MONTANA AND oregon Personal Injury Attorneys

 Bliven Law Firm, P.C. attorneys help residents to recover from foodborne illness and seek justice.
 We know courts and juries.
 We are experienced with 25 years of practice.
 Let our firm and resources help you.
 Our foodborne illness attorney in Kalispell, MT has helped victims like you get the compensation they deserve.

-As your Montana and North Dakota food safety lawyer, we seek recovery of necessary medical, financial and other support during dire times of need.
-The Montana Food Alert is created to raise awareness about outbreaks which often occur as a result bad safety standards in the food industry and to warn Montanans of state wide alerts.
+As your Montana and Oregon food safety lawyer, we seek recovery of necessary medical, financial and other support during dire times of need.
+The Montana and Oregon Food Alert is created to raise awareness about outbreaks which often occur as a result bad safety standards in the food industry and to warn Montanans of state wide alerts.
 Our Kalispell foodborne illness lawyers have handled numerous cases of foodborne illnesses in Montana.

 The most common form of serious food poisoning involves a particularly virulent strain for Escherichia coli or E. Coli 0:157.
 The young, old and immune compromised are most at risk.
 The symptoms generally involve bloody diarrhea accompanied by high fever.
 It usually takes between 3-4 days before symptoms occur.